White-label: run Call2Me under your own brand

 1. Configure branding

-Settings → Branding in the dashboard.
+Branding in the sidebar (under Reseller).
 Set:

 - App name